 the environment (although colours were dependent on personal characteristics--but more on this later).
 This

-seems to be supportive of a possible link between environment and anxiety.
+seems to be supportive of a possible link between one having a nice environment and anxiety help for him or

 The author indicated that these findings add to the body of evidence that the physical healthcare environment